 Musicians who use it: Stephan Botzin, Mathew Jonson, Jan Blomqvist

-Most would pick the best seller on Amazon store, AKAI MPK mini as their beginner MIDI keyboard, but Launchkey mini 25 is a worthy opponent.
+Most would pick the best seller AKAI MPK mini as their beginner MIDI keyboard, but Launchkey mini 25 is a worthy opponent.
 Launchkey Mini is equally well, compact, affordable, and it’s actually impossible to pick a winner between those two.
 It weighs as much as a book and can fit anywhere.
-The tool by Novation might miss a pitch bend and modulation wheel but has all the features to perform live ideally.
+The tool by Novation offers Pitch/Mod Wheel, Arpeggiator, and MIDI-OUT; 3 features that were missing from the previous model.

-The Novation Launchkey mini mk2 has 25 synth-action keys, 8 dedicated knobs, and control buttons.
+The Novation Launchkey Mini MK3 has 25 synth-action keys, 8 dedicated knobs, and control buttons.
 The 16 velocity-sensitive multicolor launch-pads can accommodate different sounds to each drum pad to play when tapped.
 Also, the keyboard is compatible with the iPad and can work with iOS devices via Apple’s camera connection kit.
 It is not included in the package, but it’s sold separately.

 This USB Bus-Powered midi keyboard integrates perfectly with Ableton Live.
 All the controls map and work immediately with the music production software.
 A lite version of the software is included in the package.
 Along with the Novation soft-synth bass station, the V-station, and Loopmasters samples.
 It is a fantastic package.

-Conclusion: For such a small tool, it has a pretty good range of features.
-It lacks a proper pitch and mod wheel, but Launchkey mini mk2 is an extremely compact tool with the reliable build quality and some handy software.
-And not forget the price tag that justifies the title of the best cheap midi keyboards.
+Conclusion: For such a small tool, Launchkey 25 Mini MK3 has a pretty good range of features.
+The previous MK2 was missing a proper pitch and mod wheel, but the new model comes packed.
+It is an extremely compact tool with reliable build quality and some handy software.
+The price tag justifies the title of the best cheap midi keyboards.